 How long has this procedure been approved by the FDA?

-The FDA approved the Exablate Neuro device for treating essential tremor at the end of 2016.
+Almost five years.
+The FDA approved the Exablate Neuro device for treating essential tremor with Focused Ultrasound at the end of 2016.

-If I have tremors in both hands, do I need two treatments for each hand?
+If I have tremor in both hands, do I need two treatments, one for each hand?

-The treatment is FDA approved for unilateral treatment – treating one side, usually the dominant hand.
+The Focused Ultrasound treatment is FDA approved for unilateral treatment – treating one side, usually the dominant hand.

 Your feedback is necessary as you will be asked to do tasks such as drawing spirals.
 This is so the physician can evaluate the improvement of your tremor and identify any potential side effects that you may be experiencing during the treatment.

-The treatment usually takes between 3-4 hours.
-The treatment is usually performed on an outpatient basis, however the treating physician will decide when the patient can return home.
+The average treatment time is 2.5 hours.
+The treatment is usually performed on an outpatient basis; however the treating physician will decide when you can return home.

-There is the possibility that your tremor may return months or even years after the Neuravive treatment, or that the tremor may not improve at all.
+There is the possibility that your hand tremor may return months or even years after the Focused Ultrasound treatment, or that the tremor may not improve at all.
 And while the treatment may improve your tremor, it’s important to understand that it does not treat the underlying disease nor prevent its progression.